tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Harry S. Truman
 - Martin Van Buren
 - John Quincy Adams

+### Q: The '64' in the Nintendo-64 console refers to what?
+- **Correct Answer:** The bits in the CPU architecture
+- The number of megabytes of RAM
+- Capacity of the ROM Cartridges in megabytes
+- Clock speed of the CPU in Hertz

+### Q: The 'D' in the term "D-Mail" from the game "Steins; Gate" is short for what?
+- **Correct Answer:** DeLorean
+- Deep
+- Demo
+- Dev

+### Q: The 'In the Flesh' tour was used in support of what Pink Floyd album?
+- **Correct Answer:** Animals
+- The Wall
+- Wish You Were Here
+- The Final Cut

+### Q: The 'Islets of Langerhans' is found in which human organ?
+- **Correct Answer:** Pancreas
+- Kidney
+- Liver
+- Brain

+### Q: The 'Squaring the Circle' problem is solvable.
+- **Correct Answer:** False
+- True

+### Q: The "fairy"type made it's debut in which generation of the Pokemon core series games?
+- **Correct Answer:** 6th
+- 2nd
+- 7th
+- 4th

 ### Q: The 1939 movie "The Wizard of Oz" contained a horse that changed color, what material did they use to achieve this effect?